About 1 in 7 people with diabetes have generalized anxiety disorder

 - Sleep disturbance

-One in three people with diabetes are affected by symptoms of depression.
+1 in 3 people with diabetes are affected by symptoms of depression

 Symptoms of depression include sad or hopeless feelings that: